qunitjs/qunit/docs/config/QUnit.extend.md

 ---
 layout: default
+title: QUnit.extend()
+excerpt: Copy the properties from one object into a target object.
 categories:
 - config
 - deprecated
-title: QUnit.extend()
-status: deprecated
-excerpt: Copy the properties from one object into a target object.
 version_added: "1.0.0"
 version_deprecated: "2.12"
 ---